 I just returned from a week in Luxor with my mom.
 And it was quite a more strenuous trip than expected…

 The city is actually called al-Uqsur (say it fast and it sounds like Luxor) meaning the “Palaces” or “fortifications”.
 You might think, that this is a relatively rich city.
 But it’s like all the money from the tourists don’t stay in the country.
 Maybe it’s because all the tourists come in packs, and then all the money ends up in some foreign travel agencies pockets.
 And there are not as many tourists as you might think.
 Since a massacre in 1997 where 97 people died, balloon crashes and later attacks, the tourists are still keeping away.
 This is clearly visible in the poverty.
 Just behind Karnak temple, we met children goat herding, and the goats were eating the trash in the streets.

-What was also quite typically of our trip was signs to places that didn’t exist anymore.
+What was also quite typically of our trip to Egypt was signs to places, that didn’t exist anymore.
 There was supposed to be a tourist information near the train station, but the huge building was empty.
 The information in the train station didn’t really have any information.
 The lounge in the airport wasn’t there…

 But let us get to the reason why we came: the sights!

-There is of course a reason why tourists still visit ancient Thebes, and why this is a huge UNESCO site called the world’s largest open-air museum.
+There is of course a reason why tourists still visit ancient Thebes and Egypt, and why this is a huge UNESCO site called the world’s largest open-air museum.
 And you know: I love museums…

 Ancient Thebes is/was were the god Amun lived.
 Actually!
 On the west bank are all the temples and tombs, but there is also something to be said for the east bank with the city of Luxor, the temple of Karnak and Luxor Museum.